 Pay a Ticket

 Please note that if you pay a ticket by credit card and subsequently reverse your payment, you will not be notified by DC DMV.
 The notice of infraction will be processed as if no payment had been received.
-This may cause a default judgment to be entered against you resulting in your license or driving privileges being suspended for a moving violation and the ticket being sent to collections for all violations.
+This may cause a default judgment to be entered against you and the ticket being sent to collections for all violations.
+Subsequently, you will not be able to process any future payments with a credit or debit card.

 DC DMV encourages you to pay your tickets online.
 You can pay the following types of tickets online (note you must use Internet Explorer 9 or newer, Chrome or Firefox to access the online payment page):

-Have your ticket number and credit card information available when you pay online.
-DC government accepts Visa and MasterCard; however, American Express and Discover are not accepted.
+Have your ticket/citation number and credit card information available when you pay online.
+For online ticket payments, DC government accepts:

-To pay your ticket by mail, do NOT send cash.
-You must mail a check or money order, payable to the DC Treasurer, and write the ticket number in the memo line of your check or money order.
+To pay your ticket by mail, do not send cash.
+You must mail a check or money order, payable to the DC Treasurer, and write the ticket/citation number in the memo line of your check or money order.
 If you do not have your ticket, write the ticketed vehicle’s state and tag number on your check or money order (for example: MD license tag #123456).

 Mail your payment for parking, photo enforcement, or minor moving violation tickets to: